 As Hjördis was leaving the registry office she was asked by the UK press about a possible movie career and revealed that David had already laid down the law.
 “Mrs Niven admitted that she had film ambitions, but added hastily: ‘David doesn’t want me to go into pictures.'”

 For the newly-wed Nivens, this was the germ of a problem that would never go away.
-Perhaps Hjördis didn’t grasp the absolute finality of David’s stricture, which encompassed any type of career, ever.
+Perhaps Hjördis didn’t grasp the absolute finality of David’s stricture, which encompassed her not having any type of career, ever.
 David’s family background status was town and country houses, servants, and non-working womenfolk.
-Hjördis came from a family where everyone – both men and women – worked.
+Hjördis came from a family where everyone – men and women – worked.

-Hjördis was not helped by the United Press reporter stirring up anticipation of her arrival in Hollywood: “Mrs Niven will give the film-colony lovelies plenty to worry about.
+Hjördis was not helped by a United Press reporter stirring up anticipation of her arrival in Hollywood: “Mrs Niven will give the film-colony lovelies plenty to worry about.
 A tall redhead and formerly a mannequin, she created a small sensation among the 100 housewives and labourers who watched the couple arrive for the wedding.”